MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 This module is going to allow you to parameterize 1 variable: a list of queue names.

-:::{"alert":"warning","title":"Don't get overzealous with module input parameters","autoCollapse":false}
+:::{"alert":"warning","title":"Don't get overzealous with module input variables","autoCollapse":false}
-Be careful not to make every parameter of a resource in your own module.
-Modules are meant for you to re-use the general definition of your resources with a tweak here or there context specific values.
+Be careful not to make every parameter of a resource as an input variable for a module.
+Modules are meant for you to re-use the general definition of your resources with a tweak here or there for context specific values.
 I have seen developers take the concept of modules too far to the point where everything is parameterized and made a module.
 For many Terraform projects, this can make things difficult to follow.
 :::

-The actual resource definition for the module is shown below (e.g. the main.tf):
+The actual resource definition for the module is shown below (e.g. the `modules/queues/main.tf` file):

 ```
 resource "genesyscloud_routing_queue" "Queues" {